rehierl/node-tree-outliner/3-6-0-design-7.md

 A sectioning node does not belong to its own section:
 Non-Empty parent sections.

 If all sectioning nodes would have to be associated with their own section, then a parent section, which only contains a single subsection, but no actual content nodes of its own, would appear to have no meaningful content.
-That is, the corresponding section would appear to be empty.
+Due to having no strict association of its own, it would appear to be empty.
 And, because of that, one would always also have to explicitly check for the existence of possible subsections.

 Note that the sectioning node of a subsection would then only be associated with the subsection it declares.
 That is, because each node can and will be